 Malta’s capital city Valletta has also seen a spike in international firms setting up shop within its borders.
 As a UNESCO world heritage site steeped in cultural attractions, Valletta is a bustling city whose antique, charming buildings will definitely steal your heart.
 Like Sliema, rental prices tend to be high and office space is constantly demand in this commercial core of the island.

-Neighbouring the capital city, one may come across Msida, a town often underestimated for its lackluster surroundings.
-However, Msida has grown into a center of commercial activity in the last ten years, offering office space at relatively lower prices.
+Neighbouring the capital city, one may come across Msida, a town often underestimated for its lacklustre surroundings.
+However, Msida has grown into a centre of commercial activity in the last ten years, offering office space at relatively lower prices.
 Its intermediary position means that all main routes to the rest of the island run through the town.

 Further towards the heart of the island and away from the coast, the central towns of Birkirkara and Mriehel make up a large proportion of office blocks in Malta.
 Apart from the Mriehel Industrial estate, which is home to larger factories and warehouses, many companies choose to set up shop in these localities due to the reasonable price of rent and the vast choice of office space available.